particle-iot/docs/src/content/guide/getting-started/examples.md

   // (Remember to replace buddy_unique_event_name with your buddy's actual unique event name that they have in their firmware.)
   // myHandler() is declared later in this app.

-  // Next, write the power of the photoresistor to be the maximum possible, which is 4095 in analog. analogWrite(power,4095);
+  // Next, deliver power to the photoresistor digitalWrite(power,HIGH);

   // Since everyone sets up their LEDs differently, we are also going to start by calibrating our photoresistor.
   // This one is going to require some input from the user!